Background:

 In-Meeting Solutions:

-“I don’t think we’ve ever considered this type of user before.”
+“We haven’t really considered this type of user before.”

 Reflections: